-- Except where the relevant regulations otherwise provide, and subject to Regulation 6 below, every candidate for a degree, diploma or certificate shall be required to matriculate. - A person is academically eligible to matriculate who has qualified for admission under any of the following provisions: - (a) University Entrance (see Section B below); - (b) A New Zealand citizen or permanent resident, Australian citizen or permanent resident, or citizen of the Cook Islands, Niue or Tokelau, who has attained the age of 20 years or over by 31 March in the year of admission for Semester 1 and whole year courses or 1 August for Semester 2 and summer courses (a person over 20 who holds University Entrance may choose to be admitted under provision (a), above); - (c) Transfer from another New Zealand university as qualified to enrol for a degree (see Section C below); - (d) Ad eundem statum ('with equivalent standing') regulation (see Section D below); - (e) Discretionary Entrance (see Section E below); - (f) Special Admission (see Section F below).
+- Except where the relevant regulations otherwise provide, and subject to Regulation 6 below, every candidate for a degree, diploma or certificate shall be required to matriculate. - A person is academically eligible to matriculate who has qualified for admission under any of the following provisions: - (a) University Entrance (see Section B below); - (b) A New Zealand citizen or permanent resident, Australian citizen or permanent resident, or citizen of the Cook Islands, Niue or Tokelau, who has attained the age of 20 years on or before the official course start date (a person over 20 who holds University Entrance may choose to be admitted under provision (a), above); - (c) Transfer from another New Zealand university as qualified to enrol for a degree (see Section C below); - (d) Ad eundem statum ('with equivalent standing') regulation (see Section D below); - (e) Discretionary Entrance (see Section E below); - (f) Special Admission (see Section F below).

-Note: Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below).

-- Applicants for admission to the University must first satisfy the Academic Board of their competence in both written and spoken English.
-The Academic Board will be satisfied of an applicant's competence in English: - (a) if the applicant has New Zealand university entrance under NCEA; or - (b) if the applicant has a New Zealand university entrance qualification under Regulation 2(a) above and whose entrance qualification predates university entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is a significant

-English language content (see Note 2 below) or must also satisfy 3(d) or 3(f) below; or
+Note: Applicants who have taken Cambridge International Examinations or International Baccalaureate Examinations at New Zealand schools must apply for entrance under ad eundem statum provisions (Section D below). - Applicants for admission to the University must first satisfy the Academic Board of their competence in both written and spoken English.
+The Academic Board will be satisfied of an applicant's competence in English: - (a) if the applicant has New Zealand university entrance under NCEA; or - (b) if the applicant has a New Zealand university entrance qualification under Regulation 2(a) above and whose entrance qualification predates university entrance via NCEA, excepting that international applicants for whom English is not their first language must include a subject where there is a significant English language content (see Note 2 below) or must also satisfy 3(d) or 3(f) below; or